 Many contractors we’ve worked with require at least 7-14 days notice on any new work.
 Those long turnarounds are understandable from their point of view.
 But it means we’d need to get at least ~30+ days of content ideas from clients to be able to schedule everything out in time.

-I <3 our clients, but most don’t have content calendars or topics planned 60-90 days out.
+I <3 our clients, but most don’t have content calendars let alone topics planned 60-90 days out.

 Whereas with in-house writers, we can juggle their assignments and give them something new same-day if needed.

-How, exactly, do we give in-house writers new assignments on the same day?
+How, exactly, do we give in-house content writers new assignments on the same day?

 What happened to their old, existing assignments?

 - We like the client more, or